Aqidah: Six articles of belief

-The sixth point was included in the creed because of the first theological controversy in Islam.
-Although not connected with the Sunni-Shiʿi controversy about the succession, the majority of Twelver Shiʿites do not stress God's limitless power (qadar), but rather His boundless justice (ʿadl) as the sixth point of belief – this does not mean that Sunnis deny His justice, or Shiʿites negate His power, just that the emphasis is different.

 In Sunni and Shia views, having Iman literally means believing in the six articles.

 Tawhid

 Tawhid ("doctrine of Oneness") is the religion's most fundamental concept and holds that Allah (the Arabic word for God) is one (aḥad), unique (wāḥid), and the only being worthy of worship.
 The Quran teaches the existence of a single, absolute truth that transcends the world—a unique, independent, and indivisible being, independent of the entire creation.
 God, according to Islam, is a universal God, rather than a local, tribal, or parochial one, and is an absolute who integrates all affirmative values.

 Iman

 Iman, in Islamic theology, denotes a believer's faith in the metaphysical aspects of Islam.
 Its most simple definition is the belief in the six articles of faith, known as arkān al-īmān.

 Hadith of Gabriel

 The Hadith of Gabriel includes the Five Pillars of Islam (Tawhid, Salat, Sawm, Zakat, Hajj) in answer to the question, "O messenger of God, what is Islam?"
 This hadith is sometimes called the "truly first and most fundamental creed."